Who can apply to the High Performance Academy?

 How much does it cost?

-The cost for the Academy is $2000.
-Deposit of $500 is due on Sept 1 of the upcoming school year.
-Payments of $750 will be due on Feb 1 and April 1 of the Academy semester.
+The cost for the Academy is $2000 for grades 8-10 and $1000 for grades 11 and 12.
+Deposit of $500 is due on Sept 15 of the upcoming school year.
+Payments of $750 will be due on Feb 15 and April 15 of the Academy semester.
 Payment plans and financial assistance available.
 Inquire early.

 How do we apply for the Academy?